kassabry/ml4bio-workshop/_episodes/05-logit-ann.md

 #### L1 regularization

-L1 regularization is also known as Lasso reguralization.
+L1 regularization is also known as Lasso regularization.

 Recall that $x_1, x_2, ..., x_n$ are the features, and $w_0, w_1, ..., w_n$ are the feature weights.
 Without regularization, the classifier might fit the training data perfectly, giving certain values to each weight that would lead to overfitting.